stone-ericm/screenshot_event/README.md

 - Check that your OAuth redirect URI is correctly configured in Google Cloud Console
 - Make sure the Calendar API is enabled
 - Add your email as a test user in OAuth consent screen

+### Email forwarding not creating events
+- Check Cloudflare Worker logs in the dashboard for errors
+- Verify your email is in `ALLOWED_EMAIL_SENDERS` (both Cloudflare and Vercel)
+- Make sure the `WEBHOOK_SECRET` matches in both Cloudflare and Vercel
+- Check Vercel function logs for the `/api/inbound-email` endpoint
+- Ensure DNS records for email routing are properly configured

+### Email events not appearing in calendar
+- Verify `GOOGLE_REFRESH_TOKEN` is set and valid
+- Check that the email contains clear event information (date, time, title)
+- Review Vercel logs for Claude parsing errors

 ---